CBR vs VBR: Choosing the Right Bitrate for Your Video

 Real-time streaming

-Ideal for low-latency real-time streaming, as it maintains a consistent bitrate throughout the stream.
+Ideal for low-latency real-time streaming, as it keeps a consistent bitrate.

 Overall flexibility